top of page

 Explore a collection of resources related to disability and social work.

-The Resource Library includes items specific to social workers with disabilities and broader experiences of disability.
-For example, links to groups, presentations, research, academic resources (programs, syllabi, textbooks etc.) and guides & other resources.
+The Disability In Social Work Resource Library includes items specific to social workers with disabilities and broader experiences of disability - like links to groups, presentations, research, academic resources (programs, syllabi, textbooks etc.) and guides & other resources.

 Accepting donations for the 2025 scholarship.